 Find healthy ways to cope with stress.
 Lower your stress level by talking to your friends, exercising, or writing in a journal.

 Maintain a healthy weight.
 Being overweight raises your risk for heart disease.
+Calculate your Body Mass Index (BMI) to see if you are at a healthy weight.
 Healthy food choices and physical activity are important to staying at a healthy weight.
-Add more fruits, vegetables and whole grains to your diet.
-Each week, aim to get at least 2 hours and 30 minutes of moderate physical activity, 1 hour and 15 minutes of vigorous physical activity, or a combination of moderate and vigorous activity.
+Add more fruits, vegetables, and whole grains to your diet.
+The American Heart Association recommends at least 30 minutes of physical activity a minimum 5 days per week.

 If you drink alcohol, limit it to no more than one drink (one 12 ounce beer, one 5 ounce glass of wine, or one 1.5 ounce shot of hard liquor) a day.

 How can I lower my bad cholesterol level?